rust-lang/book/src/ch08-01-vectors.md

 If you don't know at the time that you're writing a program the exhaustive set of types the program will get at runtime to store in a vector, the enum technique won't work.
-Insetad, you can use a trait object, which we'll cover in Chapter 13.
+Instead, you can use a trait object, which we'll cover in Chapter 13.

 Now that we've gone over some of the most common ways to use vectors, be sure